 In the other hand, some Enormous progress has been made since the two Summits

-We note that the WSIS Action lines have helped in building a common understanding of the desirability and constituting a sound framework for realizing the goal of globally interconnected inclusive Information and Knowledge Society (ies).
+We note that the WSIS Action Lines have helped in building a common understanding of the desirability and [constituting a sound ]framework for realizing the goal of globally interconnected inclusive Information Society.

 We recognize that this implementation framework based approach on the WSIS Action Lines has helped to draw attention to the crucial role that ICTs can play in realizing development goals, notably reducing poverty and promoting literacy.